On this page

 Pros:

-- Exceptional longevity with 30,000 to 50,000 hours of operational life
+- 30,000 to 50,000 hours operational lifespan

-- Brighter illumination per watt compared to alternatives
+- Brighter illumination per watt

 Cons:

-- Higher initial investment than incandescent options
+- Higher initial investment than incandescent alternatives

-- May require professional installation for optimal results
+- May require professional installation

 2. Incandescent Lights: The Traditional Choice